mitchdavenport88/hop_shop/TESTING.md

         * Tested that the products type and origin names act as links to the products page and apply a filter to the results shown based upon the category clicked.
     * Show the products price.
     * The add to cart button and quantity selector appear at the bottom of the card.
-        * Sen that a quantity is shown in the box (default number should be 1).
+        * Seen that a quantity is shown in the box (default number should be 1).
         * Tested that the + and – buttons increase or decrease the number.
             * Checked that + gets disabled at 99.
             * Checked that - gets disabled at 1.